hexaxsoftwares/houx.js/README.md

   template:` <h1 px:text /> `
 }
 ```
-In the above code, text will be mapped as the value of the `px:text` directive.
+In the above example code, `text` will be mapped as the value of the `px:text` directive.

 ### **Attributes Data binding : Connecting your UI system**